shirtsgroup/physical_validation/doc/simulation_data.rst

 The information about units consists of different parts:

 * The value of kB in the used energy units,
-* the conversion factor to GROMACS units (kJ/mol, nm, nm^3, K, bar, ps), and
+* the conversion factor to physical_validation units (kJ/mol, nm, nm^3, K, bar, ps, the same as the GROMACS default units), and
 * the name of the units (energy_str, length_str, volume_str, temperature_str, pressure_str, time_str).

 The names are only used for output (console printing and plotting), and are optional.
 The conversion factors and kB are, on the other hand, used in computations and need to be given.
+To avoid silent errors, these keywords to not have defaults and must be specified.

 Needed by